kristian-lange-tw/JATOS_docs_v3/pages/Use-Prolific.md

 It is very easy to use JATOS together with [Prolific](https://www.prolific.co/) to recruit participants.

-This is what the _New Study_ page in Prolific Academic looks like:
+This is what the _New Study_ page in Prolific looks like:

 ![Prolific screenshot](images/Screenshot_Prolific_create_study.png)